adengz/reactnd_flashcards/README.md

 # Flash⚡Cards
 A simple yet elegant, cross-platform flashcard mobile app built with React Native.
+The third project from Udacity's React Nanodegree.

 ## Getting started
 First, clone this repository, and install all the dependencies.